basho/riak_kv/docs/NextGenREPL-GettingStarted.md

 - Immediate.

 When running replication, it is strongly recommended to change from the default setting, and use to the delete mode of `keep`.
 This needs to be added via a `riak_kv` section of the advanced.config file (there is no way of setting the delete mode via riak.conf).
 Running `keep` will retain semi-permanent tombstones after deletion, that are important to avoid issues of object resurrection when running bi-directional replication between clusters.

 When running Tictac AAE, the tombstones can now be reaped using the `reap_tomb` aae_fold query.
 This allows for tombstones to be reaped after a long delay (e.g. 1 week).
-Note though, that tombstone reaping needs to be conducted concurrently on replicating clusters, ideally with full-sync replication temporarily disabled - there is no automatic replication-friendly way of reaping tombstones.
+Note though, that tombstone reaping needs to be conducted concurrently on replicating clusters, ideally with full-sync replication temporarily disabled.
+There is no fully-automated replication-friendly way of reaping tombstones.

 Running an alternative delete mode, is tested, and will work, but there will be a significantly increased probability of false-negative reconciliation events, that may consume resource on the cluster.